5241513/RecycleReactNative/README.md

    ```

 ## BackEnd Testing
+### Setting Config.json
+set the url to your api server

 ### Camera Page
 you should service the "submit" function in ./Camera/Preview/function.tsx, and if you want to test, remember to set the backEndConnect in ./Preview/index.tsx  to be true